-Reference Original Budget 2019 \$'000 Total Appropriated 2019 \$'000 Appropriation Drawn 2019 \$'000 Appropriation Drawn 2018 \$'000 Controlled AASB 1004.64(a) Controlled Recurrent Payments 283,041 307,023 304,815 295,430 AASB 1004.64(a) Capital Injections 16,922 17,820 13,500 7,500 Total Controlled Appropriation 299,963 324,843 318,315 302,930 The above Controlled Statement of Appropriation sho Column Heading Explanations: The Original Budget column shows the amounts that a amount also appears in the Cash Flow Statement.
-The Total Appropriated column is inclusive of all appro The Appropriation Drawn is the total amount of appro appears in the Cash Flow Statement. appear in the opriation var opriation rece Cash Flow Statem iations occurring af eived by the Agence ent in the Budget Pa ter the Original Bud y during the year.
-Th pers.
-This get.
-Variances between 'Original Budget', 'Total Appropria Reconciliation of Appropriation for 2018-19 olled Recurrent Payments \$,000 Capital Injections \$,000 Original Appropriation 283,041 16,922 Administrative Arrangements Transfer (FMA s.16) 1 16,523 Rollover of Undisbursed Appropriation (FMA s.16B) 898 Treasurer's Advance (FMA s.18) 7,459 Total Appropriated 307,023 17,820 Budget Rollovers 2 (2,208) (4,320) Controlled Appropriation Drawn 304,815 13,500 The difference between the Original Budget and the Total Appropriated is mainly due to an Administrative Arrangement that occurred on 7 January 20XX, where the Agency gained the Heritage and Environment Division from the ABC Directorate.
+Reference Original Budget 2019 \$'000 Total Appropriated 2019 \$'000 Appropriation Drawn 2019 \$'000 Appropriation Drawn 2018 \$'000 Controlled AASB 1004.64(a) Controlled Recurrent Payments 283,041 307,023 304,815 295,430 AASB 1004.64(a) Capital Injections 16,922 17,820 13,500 7,500 Total Controlled Appropriation 299,963 324,843 318,315 302,930

+The above Controlled Statement of Appropriation should be read in conjunction with the accompanying notes.
+Column Heading Explanations:

+The Original Budget column shows the amounts that appear in the Cash Flow Statement in the Budget Papers.
+This amount also appears in the Cash Flow Statement.

+The Total Appropriated column is inclusive of all appropriation variations occurring after the Original Budget.
+The Appropriation Drawn is the total amount of appropriation received by the Agency during the year.
+This amount appears in the Cash Flow Statement.

+Variances between 'Original Budget', 'Total Appropriated' and 'Appropriation Drawn '.

+Reconciliation of Appropriation for 2018-19 Controlled Recurrent Payments \$,000 Capital Injections \$,000 Original Appropriation 283,041 16,922 Administrative Arrangements Transfer (FMA s.16) $^{\mathrm{1}}$ 16,523 Rollover of Undisbursed Appropriation (FMA s.16B) 898 Treasurer's Advance (FMA s.18) 7,459 Total Appropriated 307,023 17,820 Budget Rollovers (2,208) (4,320) Controlled Appropriation Drawn 304,815 13,500

+1. The difference between the Original Budget and the Total Appropriated is mainly due to an Administrative Arrangement that occurred on 7 January 20XX, where the Agency gained the Heritage and Environment Division from the ABC Directorate.

 The heritage function is responsible for the development of heritage policy as well as the maintenance of a number of large heritage assets.

 The environment function is responsible for the development of policy frameworks and providing advice on the management and protection of the environment.
 For further details see Note 38 Restructure of Administrative Arrangements.

-2. The difference between the Total Appropriated and associated with a major project scheduled to commen has been rolled over to the following reporting period however, it is expected that it will not commence unti elements. ice in 20XX.
-A .
-'Project X'-(Appropriation was i (\$6,528,000) was d not drawn down for ue to start in Februa this project and ry 20XX,
+2. The difference between the Total Appropriated and the Appropriation Drawn down is largely due to design delays associated with a major project scheduled to commence in 20XX.
+Appropriation was not drawn down for this project and has been rolled over to the following reporting period.
+'Project X'-(\$6,528,000) was due to start in February 20XX, however, it is expected that it will not commence until August 20XX.
+This project has both recurrent and capital injection elements.